vercel/modelfusion/docs/guide/function/index.md

 # Model Functions

-`ai-utils.js` provides model functions for tasks such as [text generation](/guide/function/generate-text) that are executed using machien learning models (e.g., LLMs).
+ModelFusion provides model functions for tasks such as [text generation](/guide/function/generate-text) that are executed using machien learning models (e.g., LLMs).
 You can call these functions with a model, a prompt, and additional options.

 ```ts